Alana Frances Baer

 Walking Backwards into a Room

 Hand bound first edition book.
-Print copy on view at Pallas San Francisco and images featured at Anyonegirl.
-August 2023
+Print copy on view at the Los Angeles Contemporary Archive and Pallas San Francisco.
+Images and excerpts featured at Anyonegirl.
+Listed on the The Center New Books List by Center for Book Arts.
+Published August 2023

 Published in Walking Backwards into a Room